What is a gamma-glutamyl transferase (GGT) test?

 The cost of the Gamma GGT Test in India might differ according to the place.
 The average price of the Gamma GGT Test ranges from R. 160 to Rs.
 500.

-GGT levels fall after meals, so you may be instructed to fast for at least eight hours prior to the test.
+GGT levels fall after meals, so you may be instructed to fast for at least eight hours before the test.
 You may also be asked to stop drinking alcohol or taking certain prescription medications beforehand.

 The symptoms of high GGT levels are: